 Behind some of the primary dunes lies a series of crescent-shaped secondary dunes, with a low interdunal swale habitat in between.
 The primary dune ridge (foredunes) lies adjacent to the shoreline.
 Secondary dune fields may lie further inland.
 Dunes may form anywhere that aeolian processes (wind transportation) occur.

-Dunes are critical to the natural resilience of sandy beaches.
-Dunes provide much-needed protection to back-barrier environments against severe wave, wind, and storm events.
-In addition, these natural features provide critical habitat to a variety of migratory birds and mammals.
+Dunes are critical to the natural evolution and resilience of barrier islands.
+These natural features provide much-needed protection to back-barrier habitats against severe wave, wind, and storm events.